orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

   }, [])
 }
 ```
+The `updateIndex` starts with a line, that
+initializes an `order` variable to 0.
+This will help us, when we get to `ADDCOMMENT`.

 We start by reducing the `oplog.values` Array.
 The accumulator of the reducer contains
 the hashes of the items, that have already been handled.